 - Discover the off the beaten path side of the Dales, riding through rolling hills, and picturesque villages.

 Included in Entry

-7th May – 7.45am: Ride village in Skipton opens.
+5th May – 7.45am: Ride village at Gisburn Forest opens.
 Collecting your ride number takes approx 10 mins.

-The medium route cuts out 23km of rolling terrain to the west of the long route and contains the main three climbs of the day and some glorious rolling through the remote & beautiful Dales.
+The medium route cuts out 33km of rolling terrain to the south & west of the long route taking out a couple of the nastier climbs of the day.

 The short route follows the medium for the majority of the day but cuts off a section in the middle and near the end to make this nearly 20km shorter.
 With some nice variety on the off road sections & very little climbing, this is ideal for riders of all abilities.